Discover Dubrovnik - A closer look at its captivating past

 Dubrovnik had one of the first pharmacies in Europe

-Established in 1317, the pharmacy within the Franciscan monastery is one of the oldest pharmacies in Europe and it is still operating.
+Established in 1317, the pharmacy within the Franciscan monastery is one of Europe's oldest pharmacies and is still operating.